Share the Bean: A Citizen Science Experiment

 What you will do as part of the experiment:

-- nurture your beans, collect and record information about them using a dedicated and specially developed app
+- nurture your beans, collect and record information about them using the INCREASE CSA App that will constantly be updated with the necessary functions

 - suggest tips and best practices, e.g. as text, images and videos, that could help other participants via the dedicated app